bhftbootcamp/TimeArrays.jl/README.md

 <br>

-You can smooth the price data by using [Simple Moving Average](https://en.wikipedia.org/wiki/Moving_average) function.
+You can smooth the price data by using different [Moving Average](https://en.wikipedia.org/wiki/Moving_average) algorithms.

 ```julia
 using Dates